-Folk in Hull is run by nine trustees, all of whom have long-standing links with the folk and heritage in Hull.
+Folk in Hull is run by seven trustees, all of whom have long-standing links with the folk and heritage in Hull.
 Here’s a little bit more about them…

 Andy first discovered the Hull folk scene in September 2014 at the Hull Folk & Maritime Festival’s Minerva welcome session.
 He soon began attending and photographing various live music events and became a regular performer at both the Minerva and Sailmakers Sunday sessions.
 In 2015, Andy became a member/volunteer of the Hull Folk & Maritime Festival organising committee as well as joining Spare Hands.
 In 2017, after successfully organising the Whittington & Cat pub as a singaround venue for the festival, Andy decided, in partnership with landlady Gill Ralph, to start a fortnightly Saturday afternoon singaround.
 Each session was hosted by a different guest host and they have been successful and well attended since the start.
 In 2019, Andy joined Mick McGarry and Lloyd Dobbs as a regular weekly host of the Minerva Sessions, and became a trustee of the Folk in Hull.
 In this capacity he has organised as well as performed at (solo and with Spare Hands) several live fundraising events, concerts, festivals and local radio interviews, to help promote the charity’s aims.